hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 As seen in the above diagrams, this RFC defines a set of permissions at each state in a sub-workflow.
-Permissions are assigned to an alias, such as po::buyer, and dictate what actions a user with said permissions may take at that stage of a purchase order’s life.
+Permissions are assigned to an alias, such as po::buyer, and dictate what actions a user with said permissions may take at that stage of a purchase order’s  or version's life.
 An organization may craft roles within Grid Pike by assigning one or more aliases to a user.
-This permissions design is not exhaustive; additional aliases could be introduced in the future.
+Additional aliases may be introduced in the future.

 ## Field Restrictions